Skip to content

 What is Ghidra?

-Ghidra’s collaborative features allow multiple analysts to work on the same project simultaneously, sharing annotations, function names, and analysis results in real-time.
-This makes it invaluable for team-based security research and large-scale reverse engineering projects.
+Ghidra’s collaborative features let multiple analysts work on the same project at once, sharing annotations, function names, and analysis results in real time without duplicating each other’s work.

 Powerful Decompiler